Mornings aren’t easy. Here’s how you can make them a little less awful.

-One of the world’s most popular discomforts is waking up early in the morning.
+One of the world’s most common discomforts is waking up early in the morning.
 While there are morning people out there (please share your secrets), most of us find mornings stressful.
-Sleeping in for ten more minutes can throw the rest of your day off balance, potentially forcing you to skip out on breakfast, a shower, or more importantly, making you forget an important document or some other critical piece of information that you needed for the day.
+Sleeping in for ten more minutes can throw off the rest of your day, potentially forcing you to skip out on breakfast, a shower, or more importantly, making you forget an important document or some other critical piece of information that you needed for the day.

 The act of waking up is complex, with dozens of different apps and alarms trying to crack the code on how to make it a little less awful.
 There are devices that wake you up with smells and apps that wake you up according to your circadian rhythms, but it’s all pretty relative; you don’t need to go fancy in order to have a good morning, you just need some organization and a decent amount of sleep.

 Here are four way to make your mornings more pleasant.
 Believe it or not, it is possible:

 Once you get over how boring it is, stretching is kind of nice.
 It’s a relaxing activity that makes you feel like you used your muscles and that provides tons of positive things for your body.
 While everyone benefits from stretching, it’s a good activity to take up if you’re not the most active kind of person.
 Stretching can be conducted easily, with the orientation of a few YouTube videos or a Yoga app.
 By allotting 15 minutes of your morning to this, you’ll go to work feeling like a new and much limber person.

 You want to have an alarm that allows you to take a shower and have breakfast, but that also gives you some additional minutes for extra sleep and lounging around.
 Figure out what’s most important to you: if you treasure your sleep, shuffle your schedule around, taking showers at night and preparing your breakfast beforehand.
 If you can’t function without your morning routine and are feeling like you’re waking up too early, then you’ll have to go to bed at an earlier time.